 WHAT TO EXPECT FROM YOUR ANNUAL MAMMOGRAM

 Currently it is estimated that breast cancer is the most common type of cancer to afflict women, responsible for 12% of all female cancer cases.
 Recent reports highlight how the incidence of breast cancer is on the rise, particularly in younger women.
-Breast cancer prevention begins with early detection, for which mammograms are the golden standard in medical practice.
+Breast cancer prevention begins with early detection, for which mammograms are the gold standard in medical practice.

-The below discussion describes everything you need to know about taking an annual mammogram, including how a mammogram works, when one should get a mammogram, how to prepare and more.
+The below discussion describes everything you need to know about taking an annual mammogram, including how a mammogram works, when one should get a mammogram, how to prepare, and more.

 What is a Mammogram?

 A mammogram (or mammography) is a diagnostic procedure in which a specialist X-rays breast tissue in order to assess for any irregularities.
 It is most commonly used to screen for breast cancer, but may also be used to check for other irregularities in breast tissue or to confirm other diagnostic findings.

 How a Mammogram Works

 Before a mammogram can take place, the doctor will ask a few questions and take a medical case history.
 This helps the doctor to assess your risk for breast cancer.

 The mammogram itself involves the use of a special x-ray device that straps the breast down in order to take an image.
 Part of the device consists of two plates that compress the breast, spreading the tissue out as much as possible.
 Often two pictures are taken of each breast, one from the top and another from the side.
 For the second image, the breast is turned on its side before the x-ray is taken.
 The entire process can take up to 30mins on average to complete.